Use this resource to learn about the Medinail Learning Center programs and certifications.

 M-ANT is the only online program allows you to transition in the future to the medically approved Medical Nail Technician Training (MNT) and the Certified Clinical Podiatric Medical Assistant (CCPMA) courses

-M-ANT is the only advanced nail training leading to national CCPMA certification with the American College of Foot and Ankle Orthopedics and Medicine (www.ACFAOM.org)
+M-ANT is the only advanced nail training leading to national CCPMA certification with the American College of Medical Foot Care and Esthetics (www.acmfce.org)

 M-ANT is the only online program that gives you free access to the nationwide information found in Dr Spalding’s nationally acclaimed books, Death By Pedicure and The Science of Pedicures